Mike Oldfield: Early life

-Michael Gordon Oldfield was born in Reading, Berkshire, on 15 May 1953, to Raymond Henry Oldfield (1923–2016), an English general practitioner, and Maureen (née Liston 1919-1975), an Irish nurse from Charleville, County Cork, who emigrated to England to pursue career in nursing.
+Michael Gordon Oldfield was born in Reading, Berkshire, on 15 May 1953, to Raymond Henry Oldfield (1923–2016), an English general practitioner, and Maureen (née Liston; 1919–1975), an Irish nurse from Charleville, County Cork, who emigrated to England to pursue a career in nursing.
 Oldfield has two elder siblings, sister Sally and brother Terence.
 In 1959, when Oldfield was six, his mother gave birth to a younger brother, David, who had Down syndrome.
 The parents dropped off David in an institution and lied to Mike, Sally and Terence that the baby had died in infancy.
 His mother was prescribed barbiturates, to which she became addicted, and developed mental health problems.
 She spent much of the rest of her life in mental institutions and died in early 1975, shortly after Oldfield had started writing Ommadawn.
 Oldfield attended Highlands Junior School, followed by St. Edward's Preparatory School and Presentation College, all in Reading.
 When he was thirteen, the family moved to Harold Wood, Essex, and Oldfield attended Hornchurch Grammar School where, having already displayed musical talent, he earned one GCE qualification in English.

 Oldfield took up the guitar aged ten, first learning on a 6-string acoustic which his father had given to him.
 He learned technique by copying parts from songs, by folk guitarists Bert Jansch and John Renbourn, that he played on a portable record player.
 He tried to learn musical notation but was a "very, very slow" learner, saying: "If I have to, I can write things down.
 But I don't like to."
 By the time he was twelve, Oldfield played the electric guitar and performed in local folk and youth clubs and dances, earning as much as £4 per gig.
 During a six-month break from music that Oldfield had around this time, he took up painting.
 In May 1968, when Oldfield turned fifteen, his school headmaster requested that he cut his long hair.
 Oldfield refused, left abruptly and never returned.
 It was at this point when he decided to pursue music on a full-time, professional basis.